 - Butter - to help give this potato recipe that delicious, creamy texture.
 If you are dairy free you can use coconut oil, olive oil, avocado oil or a vegan butter instead.
 I recommend using unsalted butter to make these southern stewed potatoes.

 - Chicken broth or chicken stock - to give this side dish even more flavour.
 If you are vegan use vegetable broth instead.

 - Milk - they key to giving this veggie dish it's creamy, gravy like consistency.
 You can easily swap this for another type of milk such as coconut milk, almond milk, cashew milk or oat milk.

-- Spices - thyme, sage, salt and pepper complete this recipe and give it the most incredible flavour.
+- Spices - thyme, sage, salt and black pepper complete this recipe and give it the most incredible flavour.